 That’s probably why the #1 advice authors give is for new writers to be reading.
 It’s the best way to know what’s selling and what readers look for in your genre.
 Check out this article on why you should be reading if you need more convincing.

-I have a long ways to go in this writing journey, but I can’t worry about who will publish my book or how.
+I have a long way to go on this writing journey, but I can’t worry about who will publish my book or how.
 All I can do is write the book I want to write.

 And the same goes for you.
 Get out there and start writing the book you have always dreamed of writing!